-We’ve seen dried oranges all over Pinterest for the past couple years and they are coming back strong for 2020.
+We’ve seen dried oranges all over Pinterest for the past couple of years and they are coming back this year!
 There are so many ways to use this very affordable decor that is quickly becoming a new family tradition around the world!

 Designer wreath $150